 Some companies claim that products like antivirus or scanning software can detect instances of malicious code insertion, but that is not always the case.

-The most commonly used tool to detect unwanted changes to your environment is file integrity monitoring (FIM).
+A high-end antivirus software may provide some protection for the consumer, but the most commonly used tool to detect unwanted changes to your environment is file integrity monitoring (FIM).
 When FIM is deployed it will alert you when it observes changes to the files and/or folders you have set it to monitor.

 Traditional FIM tools will monitor executable files, folders, system configuration files, content files, zipped files, etc. FIM is effective at detecting changes to otherwise unchanging environments.
 But FIM can’t help you detect changes that are made to dynamic environments, such as shopping carts, databases, and the like.
 Since these environments are almost constantly changing, FIM has no baseline, and therefore cannot function as an intrusion detection tool.